Chapter 13: Sakura and the Forgotten Memory

 "What do you think that was all about?"
 Sakura asked.

 "It looks like... yeah, she's talking to James.
-It must be some family thing," Syaoran suggested.
+It must be some family thing," Syaoran said.

 "What's wrong?"
 Sakura asked.